Ingobernable/OkuPanel/okupanel/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A panel that displays live events from a Google Calendar or .ics files.
-By Hacklab155.
+By Ingoberlab.

 == Features ==